-- 10.5 Notwithstanding Section10.2, a representative of a participating municipality of the Authority, duly authorized by resolution of such council, shall be heard as of right, and further any member of the Authority shall be heard as of right. - 10.6 Delegations/Presentations shall be limited to a time of not more than ten (10) minutes.
-Board Members may limit or extend the time allowed for a presentation by a majority vote. - 10.7 Delegations/Presentations shall be limited to not more than two (2) per Board meeting. - 11.7(a) Presentations (NPCA staff or otherwise) addressing matters relevant to the NPCA and seeking to provide information, or receive input from the Board, or Committee will be permitted.
+- 8.5 A representative of a participating municipality of the Authority, duly authorized by resolution of such council, shall be heard as of right, and further any member of the Authority shall be heard as of right. - 8.6 Delegations/Presentations shall be limited to a time of not more than ten (10) minutes.
+Board Members may limit or extend the time allowed for a presentation by a majority vote. - 8.7 Delegations/Presentations shall be limited to not more than two (2) per Board meeting.

+Presentations (NPCA staff or otherwise) addressing matters relevant to the NPCA and seeking to provide information, or receive input from the Board, or Committee will be permitted.

-- 10.8 Presentations shall adhere to the rules of order noted under Delegations. - 10.9 Delegations must abide by the Regulations and public conduct at meetings.
+- 8.8 Presentations shall adhere to the rules of order noted under Delegations. - 8.9 Delegations must abide by the Regulations and public conduct at meetings.
 They will accept any decisions of the Board Chair and not enter into cross debate with members, other delegations, or staff.
 Any discourse between members and the delegation will be limited to members asking questions for clarification and obtaining additional, relevant information only.

-11. Meetings with Closed Sessions
+9. Meetings with Closed Sessions